tableau/Logshark/docs/docs/logshark_server.md

 1. To publish workbooks, the user account you specify must exist on the Tableau Server (and the site) with Publisher permissions and the permissions to create projects. (*Site Administrator role will be the easiest option*).

-1. If you don't want to store username and password in the config file, you can use command line to specify them.
-See full list of the available command parameters on [LogShark Command Options](/docs/logshark_cmds).
+1. If you don't want to store username and password in the config file, you can use the command line to specify them.
+To see a full list of the available command parameters go to <a href="logshark_cmds">LogShark Command Options</a>.

 ```
 LogShark <LogSetLocation> <RunId> --publishworkbooks --username "myUserName" --password "myPassword"